longviewoor/aodevbot-knowledge/README.md

 # ✨ AO DevBot Knowledge Base

-This repository contains a structured collection of **Question & Answer (Q&A)** entries used to power an AI system backed by Weaviate and RAG (Retrieval-Augmented Generation).
+This repository contains a structured collection of **Question & Answer (Q&A)** entries and **Tooltip** entries used to power an AI system backed by Weaviate and RAG (Retrieval-Augmented Generation).

-Each commit to this repository automatically syncs new or updated Q&A entries into our vector database using GitHub Actions and OpenAI embeddings.
+Each commit to this repository automatically syncs new or updated Q&A and Tooltip entries into our vector database using GitHub Actions and OpenAI embeddings.
 The AI backend uses this data to answer user queries with high relevance.

 ## 📄 Format Guidelines

-All Q&A content should be written in **JSON** files (`.json`) located in the `docs/` directory.
+All Q&A content should be written in **JSON** files (`.json`) located in the `docs/faq/` directory.
 Each file contains an array of Q&A entries.

-### ✅ Example Format
+### ✅ Q&A Example Format

 ```json
 [